-Each historical piece is carefully reproduced in silhouette form, painted on Twinrocker May Linen, a feather deckled handmade paper.
+Each of the 26 historical pieces is carefully reproduced in silhouette form, painted on Twinrocker May Linen, a feather deckled handmade paper.
 A layer of iridescent oil crayon is added to the painted area and thin sheets of 22-carat German gold leaf are then applied to the surface.
 Finally, the original image is suggestively drawn using pencil, stylus, etching points or anything that will incise the somewhat soft layers of gold.
 Lines extend through and beyond the frame of the piece giving an almost architectural setting for the work.